nkvk4d/FayeIDE/README.md

 # FayeIDE
 It's a lightweight and fast Python development environment built using PySide6.
-It's focused on minimalism and features easy tabbed browsing.
+It is focused on minimalism and ease of use.
 Python 3.8 or higher is required
 Clone the repository or download the source code file.
 Install the required dependencies:
 ```pip install PySide6 jedi```